From slow loading pages to a complete site crash, common server problems can spell disaster for your business.

 This can be seen in action during national and international online events.
 For example, during the Cyber Monday and Black Friday sales, retailers and merchants such as Target and PayPal became unavailable as large volumes of shopper attempted to access the websites.
 If something causes a spike in your Internet traffic, your server may not be able to cope with the added pressure – shutting everyone out of your web service.

 Having a managed hosting provider on hand to support you prevents high traffic becoming an issue for you.
-Even at times where incoming visitors run high, a dedicated managed server can manage the impact and prepare for potential problems.
+Even at times when incoming visitors run high, a dedicated server hosting can manage the impact and prepare for potential problems.
 Whether the rush of visitors was expected or has come as a surprise, your provider can make changes as the need arises and ensure a consistent level of service for you and your clients.

 4. Hardware and Software Failures

-A study by Storagecraft found that 99% of surveyed respondents had experienced a hardware failure, and 71% of IT professionals have worked with clients who went through data loss or disaster.
 At some point, every business is likely to experience problems with their hardware.
 Having a team you can rely on means that when disaster does strike or when an issue starts to look likely, a fix can be applied and downtime can be avoided.